COMMUNITY

 AUDITIONS

-Directed by Piper J. Distel and Lori Robinson Distel
+By Oscar Wilde | Directed by Piper J. Distel and Lori Robinson Distel

 SHOW DATES

-(9 Princess St. East.
+(9 Princess St East.
 Waterloo, Ontario, Canada)

 AUDITION DATES

-Tuesday, June 2nd from 6:00-10:00 PM
+Saturday, November 22nd from 6:00-10:00 PM

 PRODUCTION INFO